How to get a property development loan

 3 Development exit finance

-As a development nears completion and is ready for marketing, you may be running close to your repayment deadline for development finance, or it may be cost-effective to refinance with bridge funding on a more advantageous rate.
+As a development nears completion and is ready for marketing, you may be running close to your repayment deadline for development finance, or it may be cost-effective to refinance with development exit funding on a more advantageous rate.

 4 Joint venture finance